 By Nefishetu Yakubu

-The Head, Voter Education and Publicity of the office, Mr Timidi Wariowei, told newsmen in Benin that with the additional delivery, everybody who registered during the last continuous voters registration could now get their PVCs.
+Head, INEC Voter Education and Publicity in the state, Mr Timidi Wariowei, told newsmen in Benin that the PVCs arrived at the commission’s office on Nov.
+30.